olewsaa/amateur-radio/DMR/README.md

 Unfortunately the software only run under windows.
 Both of the CPEs run fine using [wine](https://www.winehq.org/).

 However, to get access to the USB port with Linux you must either use Virtual Box (or another virtual machine platform) to run the windows software.
 Using VirtualBox running Win10 and with the correct mapping  of the USB devices it works with no issues (selecting the correct USB device in the setting for the VM).

-Unfortunately wine do not take control over the USB ports as a Virtual Machine.
-Wine is an emulator that allow Windows programs to be run under Linux, it do not offer the same degree of control over the complete system line a virtualisation platform.